cirruslabs/tart/docs/quick-start.md

   - navigation
 ---

-Try running a Tart VM on your Apple Silicon device running macOS 12.0 (Monterey) or later (will download a 25 GB image):
+Try running a Tart VM on your Apple Silicon device running macOS 12.0 (Ventura) or later (will download a 25 GB image):

 ```bash
 brew install cirruslabs/cli/tart